Top 10 diving records in the world

 Video- Ahmed Gabr’s record breaking deep dive (332m)

-Of course, this was not an easy task and he required more than four years of preparation to make a dive that took him only 15 minutes to descend but more than 13 hours to ascend to the surface.
+Of course, this was no easy task.
+It took him over four years of preparation for a dive that required only 15 minutes to descend but more than 13 hours to safely ascend to the surface.

 Egyptian army special officer Ahmed Gabr